 Research conducted at the University of Geneva indicates that benzodiazepine addiction creates physical changes in the body.
 Benzodiazepine addiction restrict certain functions in the brain, which allows dopamine to be released in large amounts.
 High dopamine levels cause feelings of pleasure and calmness.
 Continued use of benzodiazepines can affect changes in certain receptors in the brain and neural system, making the user more susceptible to drug-induced pleasure.
 As changes in the neural system continue, addiction may ultimately develop.

 If your own body has been altered in a way that encourages continued use of benzodiazepines, it is not safe to try and beat your benzodiazepine addiction on your own.
 This is a battle of you against your body.
 This is where a benzodiazepine rehabilitation facility comes in.
-Revive Detox Center will find you a rehab center that has staff members who are experienced in dealing with all aspects of benzodiazepine addiction.
+Revive Wellness and Detox will find you a rehab center that has staff members who are experienced in dealing with all aspects of benzodiazepine addiction.
 Benzodiazepine addiction is one of the most dangerous addictions to break and should not be done without a doctors supervision.
 Call today to learn more about how to safely break the benzodiazepine addiction cycle.

 Signs of Benzodiazepine Addiction